Ancients of Ooga: Plot

 The story follows the Spirit of Ooga in the quest to help the Oogians exact revenge on the Boolis, after they tricked them into thinking their chiefs were evil, leading the Boolis to burn them.

 Gameplay

-Ancient of Ooga is a side-scrolling puzzle platformer where the player controls the Spirit, who can possess the other Oogians.
+Ancients of Ooga is a side-scrolling puzzle platformer where the player controls the Spirit, who can possess the other Oogians.
 Oogians are separated into tribes, each with different abilities, with the chief of each tribe having enhanced versions of those abilities.
 In addition to these special abilities, all Oogians have the ability to swallow and vomit certain objects on the ground.
 This can be useful as when you are holding an item, you cannot climb a ladder, and cannot hold another item, but you can hold an item in your hands and in your stomach simultaneously, which is useful in certain situations.
 Near the end of the game, all of the tribe leaders join together to summon the Ancient One at a Bone Fire, who is actually just an average human that the Oogians worship.